Arsenal's new Golden Boy: Phenomenal Martinelli is this season's Guendouzi | Goal.com

 It was a performance that demonstrated the immense talent the young striker possesses, underlining why Arsenal were so keen to bring him to England from Brazilian state side Ituano FC.

 Many had looked at Martinelli in the years before his move to north London.
-His plan has always been to move to Europe but despite trial spells with both Manchester United and Barcelona, a transfer hadn’t materialised.
+His plan had always been to move to Europe but, despite trial spells with both Manchester United and Barcelona, a transfer hadn’t materialised.

 He didn’t let his head drop, though; he stuck to his plan.
 He continued to work hard, with his desire to leave South America undiminished in spite of the knockbacks.